 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits in a tight driveway for your roof tear-off while keeping shingle weight under tonnage.
+Our 10-yard can fits a tight driveway and manages shingle weight within a single haul for your project.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Durham home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.